-Technical Rapid Response Team
+Fielding a Technical Rapid Response Team

 After playing an important role in fighting the 2014-2015 West Africa outbreak of Ebola Virus Disease (EVD), International Medical Corps joined with an array of prestigious partners to conduct research that can be applied to fight any future epidemic more effectively.
 One example: promising results published in 2016 of the first randomized controlled trial in humans of a drug, known as ZMapp, directed specifically at patients infected with the Ebola virus.
 The project, funded by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), involved International Medical Corps working with government health entities of four West African nations, plus other academic, government and non-government agencies.

-National NGO Capacity Strengthening Project
+Strengthening National NGO Capacity

 Training for national non-governmental staff